asabaylus/mortar/app/scripts/pestle/README.md

 ## Documentation

+### Pestle Object

-Pestle is composed of a Module Manager and Event Manager (currently on development it).
-It also provides a base class to create new modules.
+This is core of pestle.
+It provides access to Module Manager and Event Manager (currently on development it).

+You can expose this object if required.

+#### Methods

+**init(callback)**: initialize pestle.

+*params*:
+* callback(instancesFailing, instancesRunning): Optional function.
+If it's defined, pestle call it when all modules instances have been initialized.

+  *params*:
+  * instancesFailing: array of instances failing.
+  * instancesRunning: array of instances running fine.

 ### Class Module